-Hardscape Features: Landscape materials such as timbers, segmental block retaining walls and boulders that could create an obstacle if they are in an unprotected path of the clear zone.
+Hardscape Features: Landscape materials such as timbers, segmental block retaining walls and boulders that could create an obstacle if unprotected.

 Herbicide Program: Utilize appropriate equipment, herbicides and trained personnel for the application of products as specified in the Herbicide Manual.
 The objective is to control noxious and undesirable plant species, as well as manage plant growth by applications of plant growth regulators and side trimming.